Recipe Overview

 - Add cheese.
 Give this German cucumber salad a Mediterranean twist with a sprinkle of fresh feta cheese or shaved parmesan.
 Blue cheese is another good option.

 - Add more veggies to the mix.
 Change up your cucumber salad with the addition of sliced or grated vegetables like carrots, radishes, or fennel.
+If you’d like to add tomatoes, consider trying my cucumber tomato salad.

 - Different herbs.
-Dill tastes amazing, but as mentioned earlier, feel free to substitute a different herb, such as chives, mint, cilantro, garlic, etc.
+Dill tastes amazing, but as mentioned earlier, feel free to substitute a different herb, such as chives, mint, cilantro, minced garlic, etc.

 - Lemon.
 Give the finished salad a squeeze of fresh lemon juice to brighten the flavors.